 Burger Fridays are a recent addition to Smoke & Dough‘s menu.
 While I suggest starting out with their smoked cheeseburger, the move is really to go the brisket burger route.

-Yes, the burgers are all smoke and then given a sear.
-All of the beef patties are ground in-house with housemade pickles, and house-smoked gouda cheese on a toasted potato roll.
-This is some next-level shit.
+Yes, the burgers are all smoked and then given a sear.
+All of the beef patties are ground in-house with housemade pickles and house-smoked gouda cheese on a toasted potato roll.
+This is next-level!

 Smoke & Dough

 The Food Truck Store

 I’ve been following The Food Truck Store and its owner Rodo online for years.
 He mentioned in passing that he was considering opening up a location in Miami; he’s from Argentina.

 I filed that info away in my need to get back to that file.
 The next thing I knew, he was inviting me to a friend and family soft launch party.

 I’ll spare the rest of the story, but I will tell you this, eat the Wisconsin (Butter Burger) or Oklahoma (Fried Onion Burger).
 I’m all about Regional Burger Styles, and they nail both of those.